winngwephyo9/TestingNote/README.md

 /**
  * @function $(document).ready
  * @description Main entry point of the application.
 Fires when the DOM is fully loaded.
+ * It initializes the viewer, loads the default model, and starts the animation loop.
  */
 $(document).ready(function () {
     var login_user_id = $("#hidLoginID").val();